WebOfTrust/keri/docs/Glossary.md

 #### MultiCodec

-Is a self-describing multiformat, it wraps other formats with a tiny bit of self-description.
-A multicodec identifier is both a varint (variable length integer) and the code identifying data.
-See more at [GitHub Multicodec](https://github.com/multiformats/multicodec)
+Is a self-describing multi-format, it wraps other formats with a tiny bit of self-description.
+A multi-codec identifier is both a variant (variable length integer) and the code identifying data.
+See more at [GitHub Multi-codec](https://github.com/multiformats/multicodec)
-Multicodec is an agreed-upon codec table.
+Multi-codec is an agreed-upon codec table.
 It is designed for use in binary representations, such as keys or identifiers (i.e CID).
 It is then used as a prefix to identify the data that follows.

 #### Namespace